tmtsoftware/esw/docs/src/main/technical/agent-service-tech.md

 ## Agent Service Introduction

-The `Agent Service` was created to support the creation and configuration `Sequence Components` (and `Sequencers`) at run-time, a key feature of the OSW Observing Mode Oriented Architecture.
-Agent Service was created primarily for use by the `Sequence Manager`, but it provides a general service that may become more heavily used in the future.
+The `Agent Service` was created to support the creation and configuration of `Sequence Components` (and `Sequencers`) at run-time, a key feature of the OSW Observing Mode Oriented Architecture.
+The Agent Service was created primarily for use by the `Sequence Manager`, but it provides a general service that may become more heavily used in the future.

-For instance, `Sequence Manager` provides a `provision` function that takes a configuration and starts one or more `Sequence Components` on a set of machines.
+For instance, the `Sequence Manager` provides a `provision` function that takes a configuration and starts one or more `Sequence Components` on a set of machines.
 These `Sequence Components` can be used to run `Sequencers`.

-The functionality of Agent Service is flexible and can be used to provide a more resilient OSW by allowing the operator of the telescope to easily respond to unexpected failures.
+The functionality of the Agent Service is flexible and can be used to provide a more resilient OSW by allowing the operator of the telescope to easily respond to unexpected failures.
 For instance, the `Sequence Manager` itself can be created using the Agent Service.
 In this use case, a future operation's user interface will allow the operator to start a new `Sequence Manager` on a backup machine in the case where the machine running the `Sequence Manager` has failed.